limx0/nautilus_talks/20220617/slides.md

 ---
 ### Wranglers
-* The quick choice; load nautilus objects from your own persistent data source
+* The quick choice; load Nautilus objects from your own persistent data source
     - CSV, JSON, Parquet, Pandas
 * Objects are created on the fly
 * Suitable while experimenting or your data is small (hourly / EOD for example)